zetof/web-zbase/README.md

 - Ranges from 20 to 330 BPM
 - Two available modes, `LIVE` (BPM changes are immediately sent) or `ONSEND` (changes are sent when chosen)
 - PLAY / PAUSE button sends standard MIDI `continue` and `stop` messages
-- REWIND button sends stzndard MIDI `start` message
+- REWIND button sends standard MIDI `start` message
 - TAP button allows the user to tap the desired BPM